ziporah/Marlin/README.md

   - Powerloss.
 See issues tab.

 ### On progress:
-  - PC/SD firmware load/update: There is no bootloader currently.
-Best option would be use stock ET4 bootloader.
+  - PC/SD firmware load/update: I've managed to get working OpenBLT, (PC-USB / SD / DFU) updates.
+Still testing and looking for a way to flash first time without flasher.
+Even so, a hardware flasher is very recommended for its price.

 ### To take a look:
-  - All files on path "Marlin\buildroot\share\PlatformIO\variants\ET4\" should be adapted to ET4 Board.
+  - All files on path "Marlin\buildroot\share\PlatformIO\variants\ET4\" should be adapted to ET4/5 Board.
 Specially peripheralPins.c, variant.cpp, variant.h etc..

 ### Known bugs: